This post is a response to Jason Miller's excellent one of the same title, which you should read here before continuing.

 It's so rare for Jason and I to disagree, I read this several times to figure out where we diverged.
 And it's not really a disagreement; I don't think anything he said anything wrong.
 But there's a piece I think he left out.
 And I'm pretty sure he agrees with me on this, because I learned this schtick from him.

-The only way to do that, the way I think Jason is actually doing it (and I think that because I actually learned, not just how to do this thing, but that it was even possible, from watching him Be this thing), is to be so overwhelmingly, radiantly, and obviously Good that anyone who knows you cannot doubt it.
+The only way to do that, the way I think Jason is actually doing it (and I think that because I watch him do it), is to be so overwhelmingly, radiantly, and obviously Good that anyone who knows you cannot doubt it.
 Learn how to have Lightning in your eyes and simultaneously the cool, deep, reassurance of the Earth.
 Learn to be the Storm and the Sun.

 Hold yourself to far higher standards of Goodness than "everyone does it".
 Much, much higher standards than you would hold other people.
 Much, much higher than they hold themselves, higher than they would even dream to hold you to.
 Be the kind of Witch that, when Fundamentalists first meet you, they see the Light of the Angels shining in your eyes before you say a word.
 Be so Good that they question everything they believe about good and evil (which, while hard, isn't really as hard as it sounds; the whole notion of good vs evil is pretty self-evidently stupid; all you have to do is get them to look at it askance, and it falls right over).
 Clean yourself of the soot and filth of the world until the ineffable, but undeniable Divinity at the Core of Your Being (and also everyone else's being) shines forth as an aura of Radiant, Charismatic Bliss.
 Be the kind of person that no one who actually knows could possibly question the inherent goodness of.
 Be good not like a child, and not even like a saint.
 Be Good the way sunlight is good, the way clean water is Good, the way friendship and family are Good.